 Noelle Frerichs

-Noelle joined Rudolf Steiner School of Ann Arbor as a high school mathematics teacher in 2017 and now enjoys teaching both mathematics and physics.
+Noelle joined Rudolf Steiner School of Ann Arbor as a high school mathematics teacher in 2017 and now enjoys teaching both mathematics and physics; she also sits on their College of Teachers.
 Prior to joining RSSAA, she spent time as a class teacher at the Oakland Steiner School in Rochester Hills, Michigan, as well as many years as an automotive engineer at both Chrysler and Mercedes-Benz where she focused on chassis design and development and emissions certification.
 Noelle received a Bachelor of Science with honors in Mechanical Engineering from Michigan State University and a Master of Science degree in Systems Engineering from Oakland University.
 She completed her Waldorf grades training through the Waldorf Institute of Southeast Michigan and earned her Waldorf high school teacher education certification through CFA.
 Noelle is passionate about Waldorf education and enjoys collaborating with colleagues and continuously learning new things.
 When she’s not teaching, she enjoys hiking, climbing, wheel-throwing pottery, spending time outdoors with her family and pets, and travelling.

-High School faculty also include Roland Rothenbucher, MA, high school chair and German teacher, The Waldorf School of Garden City; Beth Robbins, English and drama teacher, Berkshire Waldorf High School; and Jeff Spade, MM, music director, Rudolf Steiner School (NYC).
+High School faculty also include Roland Rothenbucher, MA, high school chair and German teacher, The Waldorf School of Garden City; Beth Robbins, English and drama teacher, Berkshire Waldorf High School; and Hans Staats ’24, PhD, high school humanities teacher, Austin Waldorf School.
 Additional faculty include members of the Sunbridge Elementary Program faculty.

 2025-2026 Academic Calendar